Out-of-Space-Studio/Out-of-Space-Studio.github.io/README.md

-# CS380B
+# Mov1e- A Forum for Movieholics

-YZU Web Project
+YZU Web Project for Course- CS380B